Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Introduction

-However, due to high non-linearity and higher-order interactions among large number of features, DNN models are perceived as \emph{black-box} methods because of non-transparent structure and internal functioning.
-For example, latent factors learned by AEs are not easily interpretable, whilst disentangling them can provide insight into what features are captured by the representations and what attributes of the samples the tasks are based on~\cite{karimBIB2020}.
-Nevertheless, a serious drawback is that predictions made by such a complex model can neither be traced back to the input, nor it is clear why outputs are transformed in a certain way by answering question such as``\textit{how and why inputs are ultimately mapped to certain decisions}.
-Further, in sensitive areas like high value financial trading, cybersecurity, and healthcare, where AI may has an impact on human lives, explainability and accountability are not only some desirable properties but also legal requirements~\cite{kaminski2019right}, e.g., \emph{EU GDPR} enforces that processing based on automated decision-making tools should be subject to suitable safeguards, including \textit{``right to obtain an explanation of the decision reached after such assessment and to challenge the decision''}.
+In contrast, DNNs benefit from higher pattern recognition capabilities during learning useful representation from such datasets.~With multiple hidden layers and non-linear activation functions within layers, autoencoder~(AEs) can model complex and higher-order feature interactions.~Learning non-linear mappings allow embedding input feature space into a lower-dimensional latent space.~Such representations can be used for both supervised and unsupervised downstream tasks~\cite{karim2022explainable}.~The embedding can capture contextual information of the data~\cite{karim2022explainable}.
+However, predictions from such a \emph{black-box} model can neither be traced back to the input, nor it is clear why outputs are transformed in a certain way.
+This exposes even the most accurate model's inability to answer questions like ``\textit{how and why inputs are ultimately mapped to certain decisions''}.
+In sensitive areas like banking and healthcare, explainability and accountability are not only some desirable properties of AI but also legal requirements -- especially where AI would have a significant impact on human lives~\cite{kaminski2019right}.
+Therefore, legal landscapes are fast-moving in European and North American countries, e.g., \emph{EU GDPR} enforces that processing based on automated decision-making tools should be subject to suitable safeguards, including \textit{``right to obtain an explanation of the decision reached after such assessment and to challenge the decision''}.
+Since how decisions are made should be as transparent as possible in a faithful and interpretable manner.